-All staff should be aware that children can abuse other children (often referred to as peer on peer abuse).
+All staff should be aware that children can abuse other children (often referred to as child-on-child abuse).
 And that it can happen both inside and outside of school and online.
-It is important that all staff recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.
+It is important that all staff recognise the indicators and signs of child-on-child abuse and know how to identify it and respond to reports.